Help & Tips – get started with robotics and the Raspberry Pi

 Getting moving with motors

 If you do decide you want to build your own from scratch, or you decide you want your robot to go faster or have more torque, you may want to swap out your motors.
-(TO BE DONE) Here is a list of motors, and what different types can do.
+For a full guide to motors, and suggestions for which motors to buy, take a look at this page.

 Getting control of your robot